revature-scalawags/scalawags-group-5/twitter-stream/README.md

-# TWITTER STREAM USING DSTREAMS #
+# TWITTER STREAM USING SPARK STREAMING #

 ## Project Description ##
 Spark application that utilize Sparks Dtream object to pull in real-time twitter data, then filter it out based on hashtags and a count of those hashtags.

 ## Technologies Used ##
-- Scala
+- Scala - version 2.12.12
-- Spark
+- Spark - version 3.0.1
-- Spark Dstreams
+- Spark Streaming
 - twitter4j sbt package

 ## Features ##